bustabit/shiba/README.md

 `wagered [player] <duration>`

-Calculates how much a has wagered in the most recent duration.
+Calculates how much a player has wagered in the most recent duration.
 If the player is omitted, the total wagered by all players combined is calculated instead.
 The duration can be either a number of games or a duration using any of the following modifiers:

 - year
 - month